 For the purposes of this policy, “Acxiom” is defined as the Acxiom Ltd, “personal data” as data that identifies living individuals, “prospect” as a business in contact with but does not have an established relationship with Acxiom (or representative of a business) and the term “client” as a business with which Acxiom does have an established relationship (or representative of a business).

 Acxiom collects and combines personal data, such as name, addresses, emails, telephone numbers, transactional data, lifestyle and demographic data both online and offline through questionnaires, promotions, our partners, public sources, commercially available databases and our websites.
 Personal data may be kept in its identifiable form, or in an aggregated form (so that individuals cannot be identified), for the purposes listed below.

 Information Uses and Disclosures

-Acxiom, the Acxiom group of companies, and our partners and clients (where permitted by Acxiom) may use this personal data:
+Acxiom, the Acxiom group of companies, and our business partners, prospects and clients (where permitted by Acxiom) may use this personal data: